-Quantitative data gets a lot of hype, for good reason.
-Without it, you don’t get nuts-and-bolts metrics like your conversion rate, daily active users, or bounce rate.
+Quantitative data gets a lot of hype for a good reason.
+Without it, you don’t get nuts-and-bolts metrics like your conversion rate, daily active users, lifetime value, or average order value.
 But there’s another approach to collecting insights that tell you precisely what you need to make a more engaging product.

-We’re talking about qualitative data, or the why and how behind the numbers.
+We’re talking about qualitative research or the why and how behind the numbers.
 It tells you why your users converted at that particular moment in time.
-It explains how your users feel when they use your product day after day, and even why they decide to leave.
+It explains how your users feel when they use your product day after day and why they decide to leave.

 Getting those insights isn’t as elusive or daunting as you may think.
 It just takes knowing what to look for and asking the right questions along the way.
-In doing so, you can unlock a deeper understanding of your users and their actions, leading to a new level of possibility for your product.
+Conducting qualitative research will unlock a deeper understanding of your users and their actions, leading to a new level of possibility for your product.

-Uncovering these a-ha! moments will tell you a great deal more than numbers alone.
-In building your best product, you need to get the full picture.
+Uncovering these ‘a-ha!’ moments will tell you significantly more than numbers alone.
+To design your best product, you need to get the complete picture.